isomerpages/ura-lkywcp/pages/faq.md

 #### **How can I attend the Prize events at World Cities Summit?**

-The next edition of the World Cities Summit will be held from 20 – 24 June 2021 in Singapore.
+Due to the ongoing COVID-19 pandemic and global travel restrictions, World Cities Summit (WCS) 2021 will adopt a largely virtual format.
+From 21 to 23 June 2021, audience members will be able to dial in remotely to join our global thought leaders at the various WCS dialogues and plenaries.
+This is the first time that WCS will be adopting a virtual format since its inauguration in 2008, and the organisers look forward to this allowing a larger, and more international audience to join us remotely for WCS in June.

+WCS will return to the in-person format from 17 to 21 April 2022, at the Sands Expo & Convention Centre in Singapore, subject to prevailing COVID-19 guidelines.
+Similarly, the Prize events held at WCS will also be pushed back to 2022.
 Please check the World Cities Summit website [www.worldcitiessummit.com.sg](https://www.worldcitiessummit.com.sg/) for the latest updates.

-Please note that due to the COVID-19 global pandemic, there may be travel advisories and entry restrictions to Singapore imposed by your home country.
-Likewise, Singapore imposes border control measures for travellers to Singapore.
-For COVID-19-related measures in Singapore, please visit the following resources:
+For COVID-19-related measures and travel restrictions in Singapore, please visit the following resources:

 - [COVID-19 situation in Singapore](https://www.moh.gov.sg/covid-19)
 - [Border control measures in Singapore](https://www.ica.gov.sg/covid-19)